Can You Burn Fat While You Sleep?

 Here are a few sleep hacks to help you catch more fat-burning, muscle-building, appetite-controlling Z’s.

-- Get some sunshine when you wake up in the morning or early in the day—this will help reset your circadian rhythm, your body’s hormone-production clock.
+- Get sun early in the day—this will help reset your circadian rhythm, your body’s hormone-production clock.
+I walk the dog or do a quick workout outside in the sun most days.

 - Feast after sunset to kick in the “rest and digest” mode and slow cortisol production.
 Including wild caught salmon as part of that feast will also help reduce cortisol levels.